 Got a question about buying the freehold of your house?
 Call our expert team on FREEPHONE 0800 1404544 for FREE initial phone advice – with no strings attached.

-UPDATE – Government confirms no leasehold houses in future
+UPDATE – Persimmon leasehold houses concession

 I want to purchase the freehold of my house – do I really need a specialist solicitor?